 - assignments (Assignments) The set of assignments to update. - truth (Expression, optional) The truth value of the expression self.
-Defaults to TRUE. - tag (Status) - propagate1(assignments, tag, truth)
+Defaults to TRUE. - tag (idp_engine.Assignments.Status) - propagate1(assignments, tag, truth)

-returns the list of symbolic_propagate of self, ignoring value and simpler as_set_condition()
+returns the list of symbolic_propagate of self, ignoring value and simpler translate(problem, vars={})

-Converts the syntax tree to a Z3 expression, using .value and .simpler if present
+Converts the syntax tree to a Z3 expression, with lookup in problem.z3 as_set_condition()

-- problem (Theory) holds the context for the translation (e.g. a cache of translations). - vars (Dict[id, ExprRef], optional) mapping from Variable's id to Z3 translation.
+• problem (Theory) - holds the context for the translation (e.g. a cache of translations).

+• vars (dict[id, ExprRef], optional) - mapping from Variable's id to Z3 translation.
 Filled in by AQuantifier.
 Defaults to {}.